rupeshboyalla/Python/Arrays.md

     32. Note that this is a geometric series and asymptotically equals O(n) with n = the final size of the list.
 That means the whole operation of pushing n objects onto the list is O(n).
 If we amortize that per element, it's O(n)/n = O(1).

-extend() - Add all elements of a list to the another list
+extend() - Add all object of a list to the another list

     my_list = ["cat", "cow", "orange", "hello"]
     new_list.extend(my_lsit)